A city in mourning: The day after in Trier | DW | 02.12.2020

 It lasted just four minutes as a man plowed his car into unsuspecting pedestrians.
 Five people were left dead.
 The city of Trier in western Germany is in a state of shock.
 People are asking: "Why?"

 For Father Aloys Hülskamp, December 1 began like any other Tuesday.
-In the early afternoon, he was attending a funeral, he recalls, sitting on one of the pews at the Christ Kingdom Church, which is located about ten minutes from the center of Trier.
+In the early afternoon, he was attending a funeral, he said, sitting on one of the pews at the Christ Kingdom Church, which is located about 10 minutes from the center of Trier.

-For around fifteen years, Hülskamp has been working as an emergency counselor, supporting people who have experienced a sudden fatality in the family.
+For about 15 years, Hülskamp has been working as an emergency counselor, supporting people who have experienced a sudden fatality in their families.

-He arrived at about two-thirty in the afternoon shortly after a 51-year-old suspect driving an SUV had raced into a busy pedestrian area and rammed men, women, and children.
+Hülskamp arrived at about 2:30 in the afternoon, shortly after an SUV had raced into a busy pedestrian area and rammed men, women, and children.
 Five died.
 The youngest a nine-month-old baby.

 As the emergency counselors arrived on the scene, they were told that victims of the attack, and others who witnessed it, were being moved into the central theater building, where they could get some initial comfort and guidance.
 "It was a kind of registration procedure.
 People's details were noted down.
-Emergency doctors were on hand," says Hülskamp.
+Emergency doctors were on hand," Hülskamp said.

-Then it was the job of the intervention counselors to take aside individuals or small groups and talk them through the terrible events.
+Then it was the job of the intervention counselors to take aside individuals or small groups and talk them through their experiences.

-In emergencies like the one in Trier it is important to reassure people that what they have gone through is real and perfectly understandable.
+In emergencies like the one in Trier it is important to reassure people, Hülskamp said.
 "They need to understand that they don't have to be strong.
 They don't need to hold back their feelings.
-We are not machines, where somebody turns a switch and everything is ok," says Hülskamp on the day after the atrocity.
+We are not machines, where somebody turns a switch and everything is OK," Hülskamp said.

-Throughout Wednesday, hours after the memorial ceremony at Porta Nigra, the Roman city gate that was the place where the attack began, people were still gathering to share their pain and their distress with flowers and candles.
+Throughout Wednesday, hours after the memorial ceremony at Porta Nigra, the Roman city gate, where the attack began, people were still gathering to share their pain and their distress with flowers and candles.
 Nobody can even really begin to grasp what has happened.
 The sea of flowers grew with every hour.

 The street leads to the market square where the police and counselors have set up a mobile crisis intervention center.

-On Wednesday there was still no information on why a 51-year-old German man had driven his SUV into the pedestrians

-Many of those who were injured — in body or mind — only just began to seek help a day after the tragedy, says Marc Powierski, head of the central prevention unit run by the Trier police.
+Many of the people experiencing emotional trauma after the attack began to seek help Wednesday, said Marc Powierski, head of the central prevention unit run by the Trier police.
 He has been at the market square since seven in the morning, helping to staff the intervention center:

 "There were lots of people who said that they went straight home yesterday.
 That they simply didn't feel up to talking to anybody.
 So it's only now that they're beginning to come to us and seek help."